guettli/n-days-later-method/README.md

 But using the above method is deeply relaxed.
 You do one thing after the other.

-Just like playing tennis or badminton: hit-observe-act, hit-observe-act, ...
+Just like playing tennis or badminton: hit-observe-move, hit-observe-move, ...

 It's fun, not stress.